lab1092/blender-manual_ja/manual/world/background.rst

   The RGB color at the zenith (overhead)

-How these colors are interpreted depends on which kind of :guilabel:`Sky` is chosen.
+How these colors are interpreted depends on which kind of *Sky* is chosen.

 - **None Enabled**
   If none of these three buttons is checked, your background will just be plain flat color (using the horizon one).